parallel-finance/Open-Grants-Program/applications/Parallel.md

 ## Additional Information :heavy_plus_sign:

 We are a team that met and formed during the March 2021 Polkadot Hackathon in Shanghai.
-Our team members are both in the US and China, and come from a background in engineering (crypto/blockchain, traditional tech company), product mangement and financial background (venture capital, Defi).
+Our team members are both in the US and China, and come from a background in engineering (crypto/blockchain, traditional tech company), product management and financial background (venture capital, Defi).
 We were able to deliver our proof of concept at a really quick pace, earning second spot during the preliminary rounds.

 We are currently still in the process of creating our white paper, but you can find more details about our platform on our gitbook: https://docs.parallel.fi/.